Adasha/wrap-chars/README.md

 ## Known issues

-- `word` type cant differentiate between words and punctuation.
+- `word` type can't differentiate between words and punctuation.
 To work around this, pre-wrap characters and make use of `skipClass`.

 ## Version history